ImplFerris/pico-pico/src/lcd-display/circuit.md

 ## Voltage compatibility problem

-The Raspberry Pi Pico uses 3.3 V logic on all GPIO pins.
-These pins are not 5 V tolerant.
+The Raspberry Pi Pico's GPIO pins are 3.3V tolerant.
 Anything significantly above 3.3 V on SDA or SCL can damage the Pico, either immediately or gradually over time.

 Most LCD1602 modules with an I2C backpack are designed to run at 5 V. The I2C backpack usually has pull-up resistors connected to its supply voltage.
 When powered at 5 V, this means SDA and SCL idle at 5 V.